MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/investigate-missing-telemetry.md

 ## <a id="troubleshoot-application-insights-sdk-agent"></a>Troubleshoot setup or configuration of Application Insights SDK or agent

-If sending telemetry from your application's host machine by using PowerShell or curl is successful, missing telemetry is likely due to Application Insights SDK or agent setup or configuration issues.
+If sending telemetry from your application's host machine by using PowerShell or curl is successful, missing telemetry is likely due to Application Insights SDK, agent setup, or configuration issues.
 Enable Application Insights monitoring for your application host and programming language to verify that all your configurations or code follow proper guidance and examples.

-If tests by using PowerShell or curl fail to send telemetry to the ingestion endpoint, verify a few common client side related issues that may contribute to the problem:
+If tests performed by using PowerShell or curl fail to send telemetry to the ingestion endpoint, verify a few common client-side related issues that may contribute to the problem:

 - DNS on your network fails to resolve the ingestion endpoint to the correct IP address.
-- TCP connection from your application server to ingestion endpoint may be blocked by firewalls or gateway devices.
+- TCP connection from your application server to the ingestion endpoint may be blocked by firewalls or gateway devices.
-- The ingestion endpoint that the SDK connects to may require TLS 1.2, but your application may default to use TLS 1.0 or TLS 1.1.
+- The ingestion endpoint that the SDK connects to may require TLS 1.2, but your application may by default use TLS 1.0 or TLS 1.1.
 - You may have more than one [Azure Monitor Private Link](/azure/azure-monitor/logs/private-link-security) impacting your private network, which may overwrite your DNS entries to resolve the ingestion endpoint to the wrong private IP address.

 [!INCLUDE [Azure Help Support](../../../includes/azure-help-support.md)]